frederic-perez/AmE-dictionary/data/dictionary.md

 __velvet__ _n_ :two::hammer::camera: _Velvet rose._
 __venal__ _adj_ :five::astonished: Dishonest and ready to do anything in order to get money. _Venal ministers._ _Venal officials._
 __venality__ _n_ :three::hammer:
-__vendetta__ _n_ __1__ A feud between two families that arises from the injury or killing of the member of one family by a member of the other family, leading to long-lasting animosity and retaliatory acts of revenge. __2__ A series of acts attacking or attempting to injure another: _launched a vendetta against his harshest critics in the media._
+__vendetta__ _n_ :two: __1__ A feud between two families that arises from the injury or killing of the member of one family by a member of the other family, leading to long-lasting animosity and retaliatory acts of revenge. _Syn_ blood feud __2__ A series of acts attacking or attempting to injure another: _launched a vendetta against his harshest critics in the media._
 __vending machine__ _n_
 __vending__ _n_ The act of selling.
 __vendor__ _n_ :two::hammer: